 - First letters of authors’ last names in the Fiction or E sections (If the section is authors beginning with letter E, then that shelf sign would have an E on it.
 The pictures might be objects beginning with the letter E.)

-- USE PUBLISHER (OR OTHER DESKTOP PUBLISHING PROGRAM) TO CREATE YOUR SIGNS.
+I created my signs in PowerPoint, but Publisher or Pages would also work well.
 Use clip art, color, whatever you can think of to make them pop.
 The whole idea is to make signs that attract attention, so get creative!
+If you don’t have time, energy, inclination, or whatever to create your signs, mine are available on TPT.

-- CUT AND LAMINATE YOUR SIGNS.
-I cut them before laminating to lessen the chance of peeling.
+I cut my shelf labels before laminating and again after laminating to lessen the chance of peeling.